toddledev/documentation/docs/05-the-editor/10-shortcuts/index.md

 ---

 # Shortcuts
-Keyboard shortcuts in toddle help you work faster and more efficiently by providing quick access to common actions and tools.
+Keyboard shortcuts in Nordcraft help you work faster and more efficiently by providing quick access to common actions and tools.

 ## Editor shortcuts
 These shortcuts work anywhere in the editor: